 5. Support Services

 5.1 Support Fees.
-The Fees paid by Customer for the GLN Services under the Agreement include the support services described in the Policy.
-Additional fees are applicable for additional Descartes support services requested by Customer beyond those set out herein.
+The Fees paid by Customer for the GLN Services under the Agreement include the Business Hours Support services described below.
+Additional fees are applicable for additional Descartes support services, including 24x7 Support described below, requested by Customer beyond those set out herein.

 5.4 Support Hours and Levels.
-Descartes shall make available to Customer support services via the Support Portal (https://servicedesk.descartes.com) or by email ([email protected]) or, for critical incidents, by telephone (within North America +1-877-786-9339 and outside North America +800-786- 3990) ("First Level Support") for the GLN Services.
+Descartes shall make available to Customer support services in accordance with the support region corresponding to the Customer’s office address noted in the Agreement via the Support Portal (https://servicedesk.descartes.com), by email ([email protected]) or, for critical incidents, by telephone (within North America +1-877-786-9339 and outside North America +800-786-3990) ("First Level Support") for the GLN Services.
 First Level Support shall be the initial point of contact and response for addressing Customer incidents and will be offered in accordance with one of two options.

 (i) Business Hours Support

-Excluding local statutory or civic holidays, Hotline Support will be offered from Monday to Friday between the hours of 8:00 AM and 6:00 PM for the specified regions in accordance with the specified time zones: (i) North America – Eastern Standard Time; (ii) EMEA – Central European Time; and (iii) APAC – Hong Kong Time.
+Excluding local statutory or civic holidays, First Level Support will be offered from Monday to Friday between the hours of 8:00 AM and 6:00 PM for the specified support regions in accordance with the specified time zones: (i) North America – Eastern Standard Time; (ii) EMEA – Central European Time; and (iii) APAC – Hong Kong Time.

 5.5 First And Second Level Support.
 The First Level Support response may be a notification that the incident has been closed or information indicating the status of the incident determination and resolution process.
 In the event that the incident cannot be closed, First Level Support will provide a status update to the Customer and log the report within Descartes’ Problem Tracking system.
 First Level Support will stay ‘incident-owner’ until the incident has been resolved and closed.